 Because EEG measures and mental wellbeing are both impacted by genetics as well as the environment, Miranda will also be testing whether the links found between EEG activity and Wellbeing are driven primarily by heritable or by environmental factors.
 This information will inform the development of future interventions that will aim to improve wellbeing in the general population.

 To achieve these goals, the project will assess the relationship between EEG activity and wellbeing, and between EEG and depression and anxiety symptoms to first test whether there is an association between EEG and mental health.
 Second, the heritability of the EEG, wellbeing, depression, and anxiety will be assessed to determine the extent to which these variables are explained through heritable or environmental factors.
 Finally, a model assessing the overlap between the heritable versus environmental contributions to each measure will be developed to assess whether genetics or environment drive the relationship between EEG and mental health.

-This project is based on a sample of over 400 healthy adult twins from the Australian TWIN-E study of resilience led by Dr Justine Gatt.
+This project is based on a sample of over 400 healthy adult twins from the Australian TWIN‑E study of resilience led by A/Prof Justine Gatt.
 This research will pave the way for improved mental health interventions based on individual needs.

 Expertise & facilities